Chiang Mai: Northern Thailand's Cultural Heart | CoraTravels

 Unique experiences

 Monk Chat: Visit Wat Suan Dok for conversations with Buddhist monks, learn about Thai culture.
-Cooking Class in Local Home: Learn northern Thai cuisine from family cooks, shop at local markets.
+Cooking Class in Local Home: Learn northern Thai cuisine from family cooks, shop at local markets - a culinary tradition that rivals the street food scene in Bangkok.
 Temple Meditation: Join meditation sessions at local temples, experience Buddhist practices.
 Night Bazaar Bargaining: Master haggling techniques, locals know real prices.
 Doi Suthep Sunrise: Early morning temple visit, avoid crowds and see locals praying.
 Local Market Tour: Visit morning markets with locals, learn about ingredients and culture.

 Local markets